Helping Clients Through the Trust Administration Process

 If you are charged with administering a trust, chances are you have a long path ahead of you.
 Trust administration involves many steps that can be time-consuming and complicated.
 For example, you must gather critical legal documents, inventory the decedent’s estate, assign values to the various assets in the estate, notify beneficiaries of the trust execution, pay off creditors, satisfy tax demands, and so on.

 Trust attorneys like those at Patricia Scott Law can help trustees navigate the complex trust administration process.
 We can also answer questions for family members and friends who are concerned about the trustee’s role during administration.
 If you think having a trust in your estate plan may benefit your family, we can assist you with trust creation.
-Call 510-984-2390 to schedule a consultation with our skilled legal team.

 How Do Trusts Work?